Trioxis/fossilize-aws-ebs/docs/API.md

 [`Analyser.js`](../src/Analyser.js) exports two named functions that examine whether or not snapshots should continue to exist.

-- `matchSnapsToVolumes(volumes, snapList)` - given an array of AWSBM Volumes (with no `Snapshots` property defined) and an array of AWSBM Snapshots, returns `{matchedVolumes, orphanedSnaps}` where `matchedSnapshots` is the array of AWSBM Volumes with `Snapshots` defined and `orphanedSnapshots` are all the AWSBM Snapshots that had no `FromVolumeName` matching `Name` value in the AWSBM Volumes.
+- `matchSnapsToVolumes(volumes, snapList)` - given an array of Fossilize Volumes (with no `Snapshots` property defined) and an array of Fossilize Snapshots, returns `{matchedVolumes, orphanedSnaps}` where `matchedSnapshots` is the array of Fossilize Volumes with `Snapshots` defined and `orphanedSnapshots` are all the Fossilize Snapshots that had no `FromVolumeName` matching `Name` value in the Fossilize Volumes.
 - `sortSnapsByMostRecent(snapList)` - returns an array of snapshots sorted by most recently created first.
 - `findDeadSnapshots(snapshotList)` - accepts an array of snapshot objects and returns an array of snapshots that have expired.